What is Working Capital, and Why is it Important?

-You may have heard the term ‘working capital’ before, but are you familiar with what it really means?
+You may have heard the term ‘working capital’ before, but are you familiar with what it means?
 Working capital refers to the ability of a business to pay off current liabilities using current assets.
-Working capital is a key component in the success of a company and can affect several parts of the business, such as long-term growth and funding inventory.
+Working capital is a critical component in a company’s success and can affect several parts of the business, such as long-term growth and funding inventory.

-To ensure your company has adequate working capital, you need to first understand what working capital really is and how to calculate it.
+To ensure your company has adequate working capital, you need first to understand what working capital is and how to calculate it.

 Working Capital Explained

-Current assets are the tangible and intangible assets that can be liquidated for cash.
-These assets can include things like accounts receivable, checking & savings accounts, mutual funds, and stocks & bonds.
+Current assets are tangible and intangible assets that can be liquidated for cash.
+These assets can include accounts receivable, checking & savings accounts, mutual funds, and stocks & bonds.

 Current liabilities refer to the debt or expenses that your company owes.
 These can include taxes, rent, accounts payable, salaries, and even utilities.

 Working capital can be calculated with the formula current assets – current liabilities.
 It measures your company’s ability to pay off short-term debts.

 You can also determine working capital using the current ratio, which is current assets / current liabilities.
 For the current balance, your goal is to be at or above your industry’s average.
 However, an extraordinarily high current ratio can indicate that you are managing your assets irresponsibly.

 Improving your working capital is essential to ensure your daily operations are running smoothly.
 Whether you want to apply for a performance bond or short-term cover debt, having positive working capital is crucial.
 Here are some tips to increase your company’s working capital.